molstar/molstar/docs/v6-architecture.md

 Establish a rendering-backend boundary in `@molstar/graphics` for future WebGPU and other targets, retaining WebGL as the working implementation.
 The [rendering-backend design](v6-webgpu.md) covers the blast radius, minimal contracts, migration, and validation; a production WebGPU renderer and feature parity are later work.

+The same geometry/readback boundary should support portable scene extraction for a future [Blender offline-rendering extension](v6-webgpu.md#71-offline-rendering-with-blender).
+Offline rendering uses scene snapshots and asynchronous jobs, separately from the interactive view contract.
+Keep Blender dependencies and integration in an optional extension; implementing it is outside the 6.0 scope.

 Out of scope:

 - Independent package versions or a package per parser/representation.